-Founded in 1849 as Fort Utah, the city of Provo was the first Mormon "colony" outside the Salt Lake Valley.
+Founded in 1849 as Fort Utah, the city of Provo was the first Mormon colony outside of the Salt Lake Valley.
 For three decades, Provo relied on the Church-run newspaper from the "metropolis," the Deseret News.
-That changed in 1873, however, with the founding of Provo's first newspaper, the Provo Daily Times.
-That paper, survives today as the Daily Herald.
-The Evening Dispatch appeared in 1891, a period of political turmoil in the territory of Utah.
-The Mormon church had recently announced an end to plural marriage in a bid to achieve statehood and an there was an economic boom in the city of Provo.
-Almost immediately, the Dispatch found itself under attack by the dominant Provo paper, known then as the Daily Enquirer.
-The Enquirer accused the interloper Dispatch of being nothing more than the "organ of the new Democratic Club."
+That changed in 1873 with the founding of the Provo Daily Times, a newspaper that survives today as the Daily Herald.
+The Evening Dispatch appeared in 1891, a period of political turmoil.
+The Mormon church had recently announced an end to plural marriage in a bid to achieve statehood, and an there was an economic boom in the city of Provo.
+Almost immediately, the Dispatch found itself under attack by the dominant Provo paper, the Daily Enquirer.
+The Enquirer accused the Dispatch of being an "organ of the new Democratic Club."
 The newspaper was in fact established to promote Democratic Party causes and proved to be a formidable foe during its short existence.
-Sprinkled among everything carried by the Dispatch were items that promoted Democratic causes and disparaged Republican ones.
-The Dispatch folded in December 1895, its demise being too much amateur politics.
+Read more.